damon-dev/gplaces-flutter/README.md

 Help your customers explore where they are and what’s around them:

 * **Place Autocomplete** automatically fills in the name and/or address of a place as users type.
-* **Current Place*8 returns a list of places where the user’s device is last known to be located along with an indication of the relative likelihood for each place.
+* **Current Place** returns a list of places where the user’s device is last known to be located along with an indication of the relative likelihood for each place.
 * **Place Details** return and display more detailed information about a place.
 * **Place Photos** returns high-quality images of a place.